MelbourneDeveloper/RestClient.Net/README.md

 * Designed for Dependency Injection.
 Mock your REST calls and add RestClient.Net to your IoC container with one line of code
 * Async friendly.
 All operations use async, await keywords
 * Automatic request/response body serialization to/from strong types (JSON, Binary, SOAP, [Google Protocol Buffers](https://developers.google.com/protocol-buffers))
-  * The library is decoupled from Newtsonsoft so you can use any serialization method or version of Newtonsoft.
+  * The library is decoupled from Newtsonsoft so that you can use any serialization method or version of Newtonsoft.
 This means that you can use it with any version of Azure Functions.
 * Install from NuGet on any platform from .NET Framework 4.5 up to .NET 5.
 Supports Xamarin (Mono, iOS, Android), UWP, [WebAssembly](https://github.com/MelbourneDeveloper/RestClient.Net/wiki/Web-Assembly-Support) and Unity with .NET Standard 2.0
 * Supports GET, POST, PUT, PATCH, DELETE with ability and custom methods
 * Tight code and complete test coverage means you can make a change if you need to